Nonlinear topological edge states, topological gap solitons, and self-induced topological edge states in nonlinear Su-Schrieffer-Heeger circuit lattices: Topological gap solitons

-\textbf{Topological gap solitons.} We will now discuss the topological gap solitons in the third kind of the lattice.
+We will now discuss the topological gap solitons in the third kind of the lattice (Fig. \ref{fig_findings}(c)).
 In contrast to the nonlinear topological edge states, the topological gap solitons lack a direct linear counterpart, although they reside spectrally within the SSH gap.
-From Fig. \ref{fig3}a, the topological gap solitons bifurcate from the edge of the linear Bloch band and converge to the bulk state in the linear limit (see Supplementary Note 7 for the bifurcation and stability).
+From Fig. \ref{fig3}(a), the topological gap solitons bifurcate from the edge of the linear Bloch band and converge to the bulk state in the linear limit (see Figs. \ref{fig_bulk_mode}-\ref{fig_bulk_stability} and Appendix \ref{app_G} for the bifurcation and stability).
 Under the influence of onsite nonlinearity, a topological interface can be induced at the center unit cell of the lattice \cite{PRA98-013827,LPR13-1900223}.
-The Dirac mass defined as $m_{\text{Dirac}} = \frac{g\left( V_{m}^{A} \right) - g\left( V_{m}^{B} \right)} {2}$ exhibits an inversion ($m_{\text{Dirac}} >0$ for the left part and $m_{\text{Dirac}}<0$ for the right part), and the topological gap solitons emerge as the Jackiw-Rebbi-type Dirac boundary modes (see Supplementary Note 7 for the physical interpretation).
+The Dirac mass defined as $m_{\text{Dirac}} = \frac{g\left( V_{m}^{A} \right) - g\left( V_{m}^{B} \right)} {2}$ exhibits an inversion ($m_{\text{Dirac}} >0$ for the left part and $m_{\text{Dirac}}<0$ for the right part), and the topological gap solitons emerge as the Jackiw-Rebbi-type Dirac boundary modes (see Appendix \ref{app_G} for the physical interpretation).
 The nonlinearity-induced interface can also be interpreted as an impurity potential that splits the the original lattice into two topological regions, and the topological gap soliton represents a combination of the two topological edge states \cite{PRB102-115411}.